Carpenter (surname)

 Carpenter is a surname.
 Its use as a forename or middle name is rare.
-Within the United States, it is ranked as the 231st-most common surname as of the 2010 Census.
-The English meaning of carpenter is from the occupation of one who makes wooden objects and structures by shaping wood.
+Within the United States, it ranked as the 231st-most common surname as of the 2010 census.
+The English meaning of carpenter is the occupation of one who makes wooden objects and structures by shaping wood.

 Origin

 Common use of the Carpenter surname in the English language is seen circa 1275–1325 in Middle English.
 Its use prior to this time as a surname has roots in the Anglo-Norman French introduced into England about the time of the Norman conquest of England of 1066.
 The earliest attested use as a surname in English is from 1121, though its use as a secondary name or description in the Domesday Book of 1086 might have precedence.

 In Old French, the surname was commonly written as "Carpentier" and its earlier form as "Charpentier".
 Its use as a surname may have derived as a nickname or description of one's occupation circa 900–1000.

 All of these variations come from the Late Latin carpentārĭus, denoting use as an artifex – a wagon or carriage-maker equal to a wainwright.
 The roots of carpentārĭus come from the Latin carpentum, meaning a two-wheeled carriage or a form of chariot not used directly for warfare in the community by women and others, plus arius – used in the masculine form as a noun denoting an agent of use from other nouns.
 It may be related to the Old Irish carpat and the Gaulish carbad for carriage or cart, and is probably related to the Gaulish karros.